 September is Drive the Great River Road Month, a perfect time to explore the best scenic driving route in America.
 The seasons are changing and the beauty on the road is simply unforgettable.
 In the northern stretches of the route, fall is in full swing and leaves are turning brilliant shades of red, yellow and gold.
 Further south along the route, humidity of the summer is giving way to perfect fall weather.

-Along the Great River Road, you’ll find a network of more than 70 museums and historic sites that showcase the culture and history of the river.
+Along the Great River Road, you’ll find a network of nearly 100 museums and historic sites that showcase the culture and history of the river.
 Learn about the area’s rich Native American history, explore the boyhood history of Mark Twain, sample the nation’s brewing traditions, see majestic eagles in flight and more.
 Learn about the route’s interpretive centers here.

 This Labor Day weekend, be sure to check out Snapchat filters at select interpretive centers and attractions along the Great River Road.
 You can find them at: